-In order to get pregnant, you must be ovulating.
+To get pregnant, you must be ovulating.
 If you are not ovulating, you will not have an egg in your fallopian tube for the sperm to fertilize.
 The best time to try to get pregnant is when you are sure your body is ovulating.

-After ovulation, the egg will start to deteriorate around 12 hours post ovulation.
-Sometimes eggs can stay fertilizable for up to 48 hours but it is best for the sperm to reach the egg within the 12 hour period for optimal chances of conceiving.
+After ovulation, the egg will start to deteriorate after about 12 hours.
+Sometimes eggs can stay fertilizable for up to 48 hours, but it is best for the sperm to reach the egg within the 12 hours for optimal chances of conceiving.
 Knowing when you are ovulating will help you to have the best chance of getting pregnant.

 You can catch this rise by taking your basal temperature immediately when you wake up every morning.
 Use a special basal thermometer, take your temperature before you get out of bed and take it at the same time every morning to ensure that you are getting an accurate reading.

 Abdominal Pain and OvulationMany women can feel when they ovulate.
-This is known as Mittleschmerz, which means "middle pain" in German.
+This is known as Mittelschmerz, which means "middle pain" in German.
 This pain can last for just a minute or has even been known to last for a few hours.
-If you feel this pain, you should have sex as soon as possible to get into the 12 hour window of ovulation.
+If you feel this pain, you should have sex as soon as possible to get into the 12-hour window of ovulation.

 To increase your chances of getting pregnant, make sure that you try to pinpoint when you are ovulating and try to have sex during this time.
 The more you do to determine when you will ovulate, the better your odds of getting pregnant.